wsydney76/craft-properties-field/README.md

     * Select: A list of options for the select field, in the format `value:label`
     * Entry/Entries: A comma-separated list of section handles
     * Asset/Assets:  A comma-separated list of volume handles
+* Field Config: A JSON string with additional field config settings.
+  This is merged into the field config object of the corresponding Craft forms macro, so you can use any settings supported by the field type.
+For example:
+    * `{"placeholder": "placeholder text"}` for a text fields
+    * `{"offLabel": "labelText","onLabel": "labelText"}` for a boolean field
+    * `{"min": 0,"max": 100,"step": 5}` for a number field
+  Supported for text/email/number, textarea, boolean, select, date, entries/assets property types.

 ## Limitations